Carbon, Energy and Water

 Our new Energy, Water and Carbon Management Plan builds on our significant progress in carbon reduction to ensure we can achieve our objective of an 81% reduction in scope 1 and 2 carbon emissions by 2030 and work towards net zero carbon by 2038 in line with the Greater Manchester carbon reduction strategy.

-Scope 3 carbon emissions account for just over 80% of the University’s total emissions and we recognise the impact of these emissions so have committed to improving our monitoring and measuring of these and setting reduction targets where possible.
+Scope 3 carbon emissions account for just over 80% of the University’s total emissions and we recognise the impact of these emissions and have committed to improving our monitoring and measuring of these and setting reduction targets where possible.